GLOBAL students sitting in a room

 FAQs for Students and Families

-The application will include a student application, high school transcript, and IEP (if available).
-Intellectual or Developmental Disability documentation required.
-The main criteria for acceptance will be (a) having a cognitive and/or developmental disability that would require accommodation under IDEA, and (b) the ability and enthusiasm, with appropriate accommodation/support, to do college-level work.
+The main criteria for acceptance will be (a) having an intellectual and/or developmental disability and (b) the ability and enthusiasm, with appropriate accommodation/support, to do college-level work.

 Monday Tuesday Wednesday Thursday Friday